Algoinde/Audio/README.md

 ![image](https://github.com/Algoinde/Audio/assets/10269970/4730ada3-47ac-461d-9057-bd0c6f2e1800)

+If you have a Macbook, the microphones are located under the right speaker grill and generally sound okay.

 Bluetooth will introduce lots of delay, plus the audio quality of the Bluetooth channel itself is awful in headset mode.

 Phone mics are pretty good, but it will be hard to use them for anything other than voice calls off the phone itself.